crbowman/crbowman.github.io/_posts/2015-05-05-dendrology-binary-search-tree.md

 image:
   feature: bw_graph.jpg
 ---
-### Binary Search Tree
+### Binary Search Trees

 A binary tree is a set of nodes each containing a value and a pointer to a left and right subtree that are themselves binary search trees.
-A binary search tree is a binary tree such that for every node *n* in the tree every value in the left subtree is less than or equal to the value of *n*, and every value in the right subtree is greater than the value of *n*.
+A binary search tree(BST) is a binary tree such that for every node *n* in the tree every value in the left subtree is less than or equal to the value of *n*, and every value in the right subtree is greater than the value of *n*.

+To represent a binary search tree node in clojure we are going to define a struct with three keys, **:left**, **:val**, and **:right**.

 {% highlight clojure %}
 (defstruct binary-node :left :val :right)
 {% endhighlight %}

+Now that we have a way to create a tree node, we need a way to insert a new node into an existing BST.
+We're going to define a function called **binary-insert** that has two parameters, the value we want to insert, and the root of the BST we want to insert it into.
+However, if we don't supply an existing BST we want to create a new one with our value in the root node.

 {% highlight clojure %}
 (defn binary-insert